 Working Illegally.
 Be careful with this one.
 If you get caught you’ll either get kicked out of the country with a permanent ban or have to bribe someone.
 In saying that, I’ve done it a couple of times.
 It’s all about who you know with this one.
 Hostel workers often have contacts.
 Pubs are a good place to find cash labor work.
 Beware of exploitation.

 Update 2018: I accommplished this a few years ago.

 Sending Money Home

-Whilst living and working abroad, you’ll probably want to send some money back to your home country.
-I just found a pretty good site which allows you to send money between US, CA, AU, EU, UK, HK and SINGAPORE for a $7 flat rate, no matter how much it your sending.
-Considering Lloydstsb tried to charge me 30 quid, and Commonwealth charges around $20AUD and even Bank of America tried to charge me $30USD once I think its a pretty good service.
-Better than Western Union.
-You also get the first two transfers free.
-This is my referral link. http://tiny.cc/8anuj.
-I think if i get 10 referrals I get a Mac Book or something, so if you send money home (or anywhere internationally) then check them out.
-If you find a better deal, let me know!
+Whilst living and working abroad, you’ll want to send some money back to your home country.
+I found a pretty good site which allows you to send money between US, CA, AU, EU, UK, HK and SINGAPORE for a $7 flat rate!
+Better than the banks and Western Union.
+It’s called tranzfers.com.
+You also get the first two transfers free if you use the link below.

 Well that’s it for my tips on living and working abroad.
-I know there’s not very many, so if you have more, add them in the comments :D.
+Share your tips and thoughts in the comments.